Computers and Management Information Systems (CMIS) 214

 CMIS 214 is not available for challenge.

-CMIS 214 will help you learn about the many features you can build into Windows-based business applications using Visual Basic (VB).
+CMIS 214 will help you learn about the many features you can build into Windows-based business applications using C# (pronounced C Sharp).
 You will be introduced to related tools and technology, and you will explore applications programmed with these tools.
-This course is not intended to provide an exhaustive study of VB Windows programming as this is well beyond the scope of a single course.
+This course is not intended to provide an exhaustive study of C# Windows programming as this is well beyond the scope of a single course.
 However, once you complete this course you will have a good foundation to enable you to continue to develop these skills.
-Follow-up CMIS courses build on this knowledge and explore Web-based business applications built with VB.
+Follow-up CMIS courses build on this knowledge and explore Web-based business applications built with C#.

-This course uses custom built, online material, including a course website and multimedia presentations.
-In addition, a reference textbook is provided for additional background material, along with resources from the Microsoft website.
+This course uses custom built online material, including a course Web site and multimedia presentations.
+In addition, a reference textbook is provided for additional background material.
 Each of the seven units includes theory as well as practical tutorials and hands-on activities.

-The reference text uses the Visual Basic programming language within the Visual Studio for Windows Desktop programming environment, part of the Microsoft .NET architecture.
-Visual Studio is a proprietary product.
-The Express Edition is available online from the Microsoft site.
-We use the Express Edition of Visual Studio because it is easy to use, and because it represents the current state of software technology used by most software manufacturers.
+The reference textbook uses the C# programming language within the Visual Studio for Windows Desktop programming environment, part of the Microsoft .NET architecture.
+The online course material uses Visual Studio, which is a proprietary product available from the Microsoft site.
+We use the Community Edition of Visual Studio because it is easy to use, and because it represents the current state of software technology used by most software manufacturers.
 The knowledge and skills you develop in this course can easily be adapted to other programming environments.
-The reference textbook provides extensive coverage of the Visual Basic (VB) language and includes many code fragments to illustrate the topics.
+The reference textbook provides extensive coverage of the C# language and includes many code fragments to illustrate the topics.
 The course website will direct you to the specific pages in the reference textbook that relate to the topic being covered.
-As you explore VB topics after completing this course, you will continue to use this reference textbook.
+As you explore C# topics after completing this course, you will want to continue to use this reference textbook.

 This course has been organized into seven units as follows: